-Prosperity is a warm, therapeutic, and friendly environment, where we provide effective and efficient treatment by highly trained providers with extensive experience treating eating disorders.
+Prosperity is a warm, therapeutic, and friendly environment, where we provide effective and efficient treatment by highly trained clinical providers with extensive experience treating eating disorders.

 Current cost of a full night of IOP is determined by us contacting and reaching an agreement with your insurance.

 We will provide an invoice at the end of the week for you submit to your Out of Network Benefits.
 To discuss this process or to start this process, please call 800-643-7224.

 For More Information about our IOP Program, please contact us.